Alva Lease Duckwall: Early life

 Alva Lease Duckwall was born to Francis Marion Duckwall and Sara Elizabeth Slade on a farm near Batavia, Ohio.
 The Duckwall Family moved to Greenleaf, Kansas in 1898, where A.L. opened and operated a repair shop for sewing machines and bicycles.
-Duckwall sold the Grenleaf shop, and in 1901, purchased a variety store in nearby Abilene, which offered for sale small items needed around the home.
+Duckwall sold the Grenleaf shop, and in 1901, purchased a variety store nearby Abilene, which offered for sale small items needed around the home.
 Joined by his brother, Wilbur, they called the store "Duckwall Bros.
 RACKET STORE - A Little of Everything."

 A Chain of Duckwall's stores

-After the Abilene store, a second variety store was opened in nearby Salina in 1906, and managed by Wilbur.
+After the Abilene store, a second variety store was opened nearby Salina in 1906, and managed by Wilbur.
 Other Duckwall's stores were opened in Central Kansas, in the cities of Manhattan, Clay Center (1910), Concordia (1911), Junction City, and Great Bend (1914).
 By 1915, a corporation was formed by the name of "The A.L.
 Duckwall Stores Company", with A.L. as President and General Manager.